 International Fisher Effect

 The International Fisher Effect (IFE), sometimes also called the Fisher-open effect, is an important hypothesis in finance.
 The hypothesis was first proposed by the famous economist Irving Fisher in the 1930s.
-This is the same economist who also proposed the quantity theory of money and the Fisher effect.
+This is the same economist who also proposed the quantity theory of money and the Fisher index.
 These theories argue that price level in an economy is directly and proportionally related to the money supply and the level of inflation, respectively.

 The International Fisher effect uses the insights from the quantity theory of money and the Fisher effect to make predictions on how exchange rates between open economies with no fixed exchange rates (i.e. floating exchange rates) can be expected to change.
 On this page, we explain the international Fisher effect and its relationship with interest rate parity.
 We also provide the formula and finally an international Fisher effect example to give some intuition on how to apply the formula.
 The calculation can easily be done using Excel, which we illustrate in the Excel file at the bottom of this page.